serradura/u-attributes/README.md

 ## Built-in extensions

-You can use the method `Micro::Attributes.features()` to combine and require only the features that better fit your needs.
+You can use the method `Micro::Attributes.features()` or `Micro::Attributes.with()` to combine and require only the features that better fit your needs.

-Note: The method `Micro::Attributes.with()` is an alias for `Micro::Attributes.features()`.

 ### Usage